tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏玩家匹配/购买指南/购买指南_intl_en.md

 GPM is currently in beta and available for free.
-GPM is expected to exit beta on May 31, 2021.
+GPM is expected to exit beta on December 31，2021.